tadesouaiaia/prsWorkshop-website/docs/Day1a.docx.md

 ## Introduction to Bash

- Most software in Bioinformatics and Statistical Genetics need to be run in a Unix environment (e.g. Linux or Mac OS) and most high-performance computer clusters run Unix systems.
-Therefore, although there are alternatives available on Windows (command line, Linux subsystems or Virtual Machines), it will be highly beneficial to become familiar with performing research in a Unix-only environment.
+ Most software in bioinformatics and statistical genetics are run in a Unix environment (e.g. Linux or Mac OS) and most high-performance computer clusters run Unix systems.
+Therefore, it will be highly beneficial to become familiar with performing research in a Unix environment.
+For those with Windows machines see here to install a Linux emulator

 ## Moving around the File System